 SQL-Based vs NoSQL-Based

-Before diving into the most popular modern database options, it's important to understand the difference between a relational database management system (RDBMS, i.e. SQL databases) and a non-relational database management system (NoSQL databases).
+Before diving into the most popular modern database options, it's important to understand the difference between a relational database management system (SQL database) and a non-relational database management system (NoSQL database).

 Related Reading: SQL vs NoSQL - How Are They Different?